top-comengineer/wcvendors/readme.txt

 = What version of WooCommerce do you support ? =

-The latest version of WooCommerce.
-We don't provide support for old versions of WooCommerce.
-Whatever version is current, WC Vendors will work with.
-If you have an old version of WooCommerce, this probably will work still, but we won't guarantee it. :-)
+We require a minimum of WooCommerce 3.0 to work.
+Any version prior to this will not work.
+We encourage you to be running the latest WordPress and WooCommerce at all times.

 = What version of php has been tested ? =

-PHP 5.4 and above is required.
+PHP 5.6 and above is required.
 Tested all the way to the latest PHP 7!

 = Where do I get help ? =

 You can post a support question on the support tab - https://wordpress.org/support/plugin/wc-vendors

-Also be sure to visit our KnowledgeBase at https://www.wcvendors.com/kb/ and Docs http://docs.wcvendors.com/
+Also be sure to visit our documentation http://docs.wcvendors.com/

 == Screenshots ==